Quantum cooling activated by coherently-controlled thermalisation: Introduction

-A more recent letter\cite{chiribella2021quantum} shows ICO can provide even more striking advantages in quantum communication---by placing $N$ completely depolarising channels in a superposition of N cyclic orders, one can achieve a heralded, nearly perfect transmission of quantum information when $N$ is large enough which is completely different from the case when $N=2$, where quantum information can't be effectively transmitted.
-Then a good question to ask is---does the more complex patterns of correlations induced by more than 2 alternative causal orders provide us even greater advantages in thermodyamic task described in \cite{felce2020quantum}?
-The first few parts of our results suggest that the answer is positive.
-And we also derive the fundamental limitation of this kind of nonclassical fridges(lowest temperature that the cold reservoirs can achieve starting from a fixed temperature), we notice that it is N-independent but highly related to the ratio of the sizes of the cold reservoirs and the hot one.
+A more recent letter\cite{chiribella2021quantum} shows ICO can provide even more striking advantages in quantum communication---by placing $N$ completely depolarising channels in a superposition of N cyclic orders, one can achieve a heralded, nearly perfect transmission of quantum information when $N$ is large enough which differs greatly from $N=2$ case, where quantum information can't be effectively transmitted.
+An important question is then---does the more complex patterns of correlations induced by more than 2 alternative causal orders yield even greater advantages in thermodyamic task described in \cite{felce2020quantum}?
+Our results answer this question in the affirmative.
+We then derive the fundamental limitation on this non-classical refrigeration and notice that it is independent of number of thermalising channels and close related to the ratio of the sizes of the hot and cold reservoirs.

-But this is not the end of the story, debate about whether ICO is a necessary ingredient to attain quantum communication advantages claimed in \cite{ebler2018enhanced,chiribella2021indefinite} is heating up. \cite{guerin2019communication} inspired more careful considerations about role of the quantum trajectories in enhancing communication, the results claimed that the use of quantum control of superposed communication channels and quantum-controlled operations in series can also lead to similar communication advantages.
-Although in \cite{kristjansson2020resource} the authors provided a well-structured framework to argue that ICO does provide the greatest advantages and it is indispensable in communication task described in \cite{ebler2018enhanced,chiribella2021indefinite}, a recent experiment\cite{rubino2021experimental} suggests that within the framework of quantum interferometry, the use of channels in series with quantum-controlled operations yields the greatest advantages and all three schemes use the same experimental resources which is very different from a strictly theoretical viewpoint mentioned above.
+But this is not the end of the story.
+Debate about whether ICO is a necessary ingredient to attain quantum communication advantages claimed in \cite{ebler2018enhanced,chiribella2021indefinite} is heating up.
+In \cite{guerin2019communication}, which has inspired more careful considerations about role of the quantum trajectories in enhancing communication, it is shown that utilising quantum control of superposed communication channels and quantum-controlled operations in series can also lead to similar communication advantages.
+While the authors of \cite{kristjansson2020resource} provided a well-structured framework to argue that ICO does provide the greatest advantages and is indispensable in the communication task described in \cite{ebler2018enhanced,chiribella2021indefinite}, a recent experiment\cite{rubino2021experimental} suggests that within the framework of quantum interferometry, the use of channels in series with quantum-controlled operations yields the greatest advantages and that all three schemes use the same experimental resources, in contrast with the strictly theoretical viewpoint in \cite{kristjansson2020resource}.